Dierama pulcherrimum ‘Rose Pink’

 SEED SOWING ADVICE: EASY

-INDOORS: Seed can be sown at any time in a punnet using a good quality seed raising mix.
+Sow indoors for quick plants: Seed can be sown at any time in a punnet using a good quality seed raising mix.

 Then cover the seeds with fine river sand or seed raising mix to a depth of approx. 5mm.